lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

     The TAP Query window (with the main TOPCAT window in the background); a list of DP0.1 and DP0.2 tables available for query can be be seen in the Metadata panel of the TAP Query window.

+**7. Explore.**
-6. At this stage, the Rubin DP0.2 data set can be explored via TOPCAT.
-For an example, see the
+At this stage, the Rubin DP0.2 data set can be explored via TOPCAT.
+For an example, see the :doc:`01.
-:doc:`01.
 API TOPCAT Bright Stars Color-Magnitude Diagram Tutorial (beginner)`.